Practice

 • Anxiety, worries, or low mood

-• Emotional outbursts or behavioural changes
+• Emotional outbursts or changes in behaviour

 • Difficulties with regulation or overwhelm

-• Attachment or relationship difficulties
+• Relationship or attachment difficulties

 • Developmental differences including ASD, ADHD, or learning needs

-• Challenges expressing feelings or being understood
+• Challenges with confidence, friendships, or expressing feelings

 What Play Therapy Is

-A developmentally appropriate, evidence-informed therapeutic approach.
+A developmentally appropriate therapeutic approach.

 How Play Therapy Works